The main cause is scar tissue. This may happen because of:

 - Gastroesophageal reflux disease (GERD)

-- Prolonged use of a nasogastric tube—a tube that is inserted through the nose to the stomach
+- Long-term use of a nasogastric tube—a tube placed through the nose and into the stomach

-- Certain medications, such as those used to treat osteoporosis, or some antibiotics
+- Certain medicines, such as antibiotics and medicines used to treat osteoporosis

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.